• Skip to Content

 Application Information:

 1. The School of Dentistry participates in the Associated American Dental Schools Application Service (AADSAS).
 All applications must be submitted online via AADSAS.
 The application deadline is November 1st of the year immediately prior to the applicant's anticipated enrollment.
 Each year the AADSAS application becomes available in mid-May.
-The school uses a rolling admission process and begins admitting highly qualified individuals on December 15th.
+The school uses a rolling admission process and begins admitting highly qualified individuals on mid-December.

 2. Applicants are required to have specific letters of recommendation submitted to AADSAS.
 Information regarding recommendations is available on the School of Dentistry website.